How Child Support & Maintenance Is Calculated in Colorado

 Child support is the right of the child.
-The amount of child support to be paid is largely influenced by the gross incomes of each parent and the number of overnights each parent has with the child(ren).
-However, there are additional factors that affect the amount of child support to be paid, such as daycare costs, health care/insurance, extraordinary expenses, and much more.
+The amount of child support and maintenance to be paid is largely influenced by the gross incomes of each parent and the number of overnights each parent has with the child(ren).
+However, there are additional factors that affect the amount of child support and maintenance to be paid, such as daycare costs, health care/insurance, extraordinary expenses, and much more.
 A Fort Collins child support lawyer can help clients calculate these costs and build a case around the best possible option.

 The effective date of a modification of child support can be either: the date of the filing of a motion to modify child support, the date of an agreed-upon change in custody, or the date of any court order affecting parenting time.

-Child support is to be paid until the child emancipates or reaches the age of 19 years old in Colorado.
+Child support and maintenance is to be paid until the child emancipates or reaches the age of 19 years old in Colorado.
 However, child support can be ordered past the age of 19 (most commonly for college expenses), but only if the parents agree to such; without agreement of the parties, the court cannot order such.
 When one parent fails to pay child support as ordered by the court, the parent to whom child support is to be paid can pursue many options to enforce the child support order, including seeking a judgment on unpaid amounts to include interest of 12% a year compounded monthly, contempt of court, an award of attorney fees, and much more.

 Unemployed or Underemployed

-If a parent is voluntarily unemployed or underemployed, child support shall be calculated based on a determination of potential income – except that a determination of potential income shall not be made for a parent who is physically or mentally incapacitated or is caring for a child under the age of 30 months for whom the parents owe a joint legal responsibility or for an incarcerated parent sentenced to one year or more.
+If a parent is voluntarily unemployed or underemployed, child support and maintenance shall be calculated based on a determination of potential income – except that a determination of potential income shall not be made for a parent who is physically or mentally incapacitated or is caring for a child under the age of 30 months for whom the parents owe a joint legal responsibility or for an incarcerated parent sentenced to one year or more.

 - The employment is temporary and is reasonably intended to result in higher income within the foreseeable future;